HOME

 1990 AD President Bush signs the bill protecting the Native American grave sites.

-2001-2005 The Native Americans were used by Jack Abramoff, other lobbyist and politicians to advance their own political agendas.
+2001-2005 AD The Native Americans were used by Jack Abramoff, other lobbyist and politicians to advance their own political agendas.
 Additional information can be found at Jack Abramoff Indian lobbying scandal - Wikipedia

 Back To Top!